Living With Cats in Your Community

 - Adult cats over 4 months who are feral (meaning, not friendly or can be safely handled by humans); especially if they are being trapped.
 These cats are at risk because they are not safe to be adopted and the shelter environment needlessly stresses them.
 Stress leads to illness which can easily spread among other cats.

-AC&C is supporting collaborative efforts with community partners to help with spaying/neutering community cats in Charlotte/Mecklenburg.
-If you have a community cat that needs to be spayed or neuter, fill out an online application on our
+ACC is supporting collaborative efforts with community partners to help with spaying/neutering community cats in Charlotte/Mecklenburg.
+If you have a community cat that needs to be spayed or neuter, fill out an online application on our spay/neuter page.

 There is a lot of information out there about Community Cats.
 The Humane Society of Charlotte has created a Community Cats Project in addition to their TNR program.
 They also have a "Working Cats" program for cats that would make great pest control keepers in barns, warehouses, and more.
 Help us make Charlotte a Community Cat friendly city.

 What's the difference between domesticated, community, working, and feral cats?
 Check out this resource from Alley Cat Allies!